 We are assessing PAD isozyme specific roles in various models of regeneration and cancer in vitro and in vivo.

 - Post-translational protein deimination in neurodegeneration

 We are interested in the role of PADs and protein deimination in neurodegenerative disease progression and neuroinflammation using in vitro and in vivo models.

 - Peptidylarginine deiminases in mucosal immunity

 We are interested in the role of post-translational protein deimination in mucosal immunity and protein moonlighting.
-We use teleost fish models as a translatable tool for furthering our understanding for roles of PAD-mediated protein deimination in human mucosal surfaces I.
+We use a range of translatable animal models including teleost and cartilaginous fish for furthering our understanding for roles of PAD-mediated protein deimination in human mucosal surfaces I.

 - Extracellular Vesicle Signatures in the Tree of Life

 This projects aims at mapping EV signatures in diverse taxa, from bacteria to mammals, elucidating patterns of EV mediated proteomic and molecular interactions in the web of life.

 For details of all my research outputs, visit my WestminsterResearch profile.